Here is everything you need to know about RAM vs memory: What is the difference between RAM and memory?

 RAM: A general rule of thumb for both memory and storage is to have a bigger capacity.

 The size capacity range of RAM and hard disk storage is very different.
-RAM is usually available in size ranging from 2 GB up to 32 GB.
+RAM is usually available in sizes ranging from 2 GB up to 32 GB.
 Your computer usage determines the required amount of RAM.

 If you play video games or any heavy programs, your computer will perform best with a bigger amount of RAM.
 It will be able to process big files, resulting in better computer performance.